jonasrothfuss/DeepEpisodicMemory/README.md

 ## Brief code introduction
 If interested in running the code, it is recommended to start with _train_model.py_ since this is our entry point/main file for training and validation and having at least _tensorflow 0.12.1_ installed.
 We also suggest to have at least 12GB GPU RAM for training due to our deep architecture.
 The following listing should give you an overview about the files/directories that likely require a closer look for your intention:
 + **train_model.py**
   main file.
 Use it to run training and validation cycles.
-Set hyperparameters and constants at the top of the file first.
+Set hyperparameters and constants at the top of the file first
 + **convertToRecords.py**
-  file used for generating .tfrecords from raw video files (.avi mostly).
+  file used for generating .tfrecords from raw video files (e.g. .avi).
 Also includes code for selecting frames equally distributed over the entire playtime.
-Hyperparameters at the top allow adjustments.
+Hyperparameters at the top allow adjustments
 + **models**
-  files for loss functions (mse, gradient difference loss, decoder and encoder loss, PSNR) and basic lstm cell.
+  directory containing files for loss functions (mse, gradient difference loss, decoder/encoder loss, PSNR) and basic lstm cell
 + **models/model_zoo**
   directory that contains our composite model in different configurations (mostly affecting depth and filter sizes)
 + **data_prep**
-  collection of code for preprocessing data, e.g. converting video files to numpy or generating tf records from raw .avi
+  directory with a collection of code for preprocessing data, e.g. converting video files to numpy or generating tf records from raw .avi
 + **data_postp**
-  all the code that we used to compute similarity, classification accuracy and also for executing the retrieving and matching mechanism
+  directory with all the code that we used to compute latent space similarities, classification accuracies and also for executing the retrieving and matching mechanism
 + **utils**
-  mostly i/o scripts for reoccuring tasks (e.g. frames to gif)
+  directory containing mostly i/o scripts for reoccuring tasks (e.g. frames to .gif)

 ## Website